 The best way to do this is the same way we develop anything in the tech world: prototyping.
 Sketch out your design on paper, then design in photoshop (or any other graphics software).
 Share your design with team members, friends, and family.
 The idea is to show a few people within and without your project to develop the best design possible.

 If you have been in this biz for long enough, you’ve probably heard of Magento.
-For all intents and purposes it is one of the best ecommerce site builders out there.
-After all, what is an online booking system other than an ecommerce site?
-Just like Amazon, it sell product units digitally.
+For all intents and purposes it is one of the best e-commerce site builders out there.
+After all, what is an online booking system other than an e-commerce site?
+Just like Amazon, it sells product units digitally.

 Obviously, a great UI and smart usage of eCommerce scripts is not the only thing that goes into an online reservation system.
 An entrepreneur looking to build his own reservation software doesn’t need to know how to do the actual coding himself – but it behooves him to know some details.

 Obviously, reservation systems, whether it’s for a ticket or a doctor’s appointment, necessarily requires some sort of scheduling software.
 One of the first steps in building an online booking system is to figure out what you’re selling – plane tickets require a different sort of build than appointment booking.